Item added to cart

 Spatchcocked Turkey

-This recipe from IIN graduate Leanne Citrone makes for a beautiful (and delicious!) centerpiece of your holiday table.
+This recipe from IIN graduate Leanne Citrone makes a beautiful (and delicious!) centerpiece for your holiday table.
 Juicy and tender, this whole turkey is seasoned with garlic, thyme, and anti-inflammatory rosemary.
-Research shows that rosemary may help reduce inflammation, due to its high polyphenol content.
+Research shows that rosemary may help reduce inflammation due to its high polyphenol content.
 Some studies even found that rosmarinic acid (a polyphenol found in rosemary and oregano) reduced inflammation markers in many inflammatory conditions.

 Ingredients